lizmat/articles/5to6-introduction.md

 ---------------------
 Since its first official release in December 2015, Rakudo Perl 6 has seen an order of magnitude speed improvement, and quite a few bug fixes (more than 14000 commits in total).
-Eight books about Perl 6 have been published since then so far.  "[Learning Perl 6](https://www.learningperl6.com)" by brian d foy is to be published shortly by O'Reilly, re-worked from the seminal "[Learning Perl](http://shop.oreilly.com/product/0636920049517.do)" (aka the
+Seven books about Perl 6 have been published since then so far.  "[Learning Perl 6](https://www.learningperl6.com)" by brian d foy is to be published shortly by O'Reilly, re-worked from the seminal "[Learning Perl](http://shop.oreilly.com/product/0636920049517.do)" (aka the